 \section{Introduction}

-In studying finite dimensional representations of Yangian algebras and quantum affine algebras, Drinfeld stated a new realization of the Drinfeld-Jimbo quantum enveloping algebras of the affine types.
-Drinfeld realization is the quantum analog of the loop algebra realization of the affine Kac-Moody Lie algebras, and has played a pivotal role in later developments of quantum affine algebras and quantum conformal theory.
+In studying finite dimensional representations of Yangian algebras and quantum affine algebras, Drinfeld gave a new realization of the Drinfeld-Jimbo quantum enveloping algebras of the affine types.
+Drinfeld realization is a quantum analog of the loop algebra realization of the affine Kac-Moody Lie algebras, and has played a pivotal role in later developments of quantum affine algebras and the quantum conformal field theory.
 For example the basic representations of quantum affine algebras were constructed based on Drinfeld realization \cite{FJ, J1} and the quantum Knizhnik-Zamoldchikov equation \cite{FR} was also formulated using this realization.

-The first proof of the Drinfeld realization for the untwisted types was given by Beck \cite{B} using Lusztig's braid group actions and the earlier computation for $U_q(\widehat{sl}_2)$ \cite{Da1, LSS}.
-By directly quantizing the classical isomorphism of the Kac realization to the affine Lie algebras, the first author also gave an elementary proof \cite{J2} of the Drinfeld automorphism using $q$-brackets starting from Drinfeld quantum loop algebras.
-In this elementary approach a general strategy and algorithm was formulated to prove all the Serre relations.
-In particular all type $A$ relations were verified in details including the exceptional type $D^{(3)}_4$.
+The first proof of the Drinfeld realization for the untwisted types was given by Beck \cite{B} using Lusztig's braid group actions (see also \cite{LSS} for $U_q(\widehat{sl}_2)$).
+For other approaches see \cite{KT, ER, DF}.
+By directly quantizing the classical isomorphism of the Kac realization to the affine Lie algebras, the first author later gave an elementary proof \cite{J2} of the Drinfeld automorphism using $q$-brackets starting from Drinfeld's quantum loop algebras.
+In this elementary approach a general strategy and algorithm was formulated to prove the Serre relations.
+In particular, all type $A$ relations were verified in details including the exceptional type $D^{(3)}_4$.

-The proof of Drinfeld realizations of the twisted types has taken longer.
-In \cite{ZJ} and \cite{JZ} we gave an elementary proof of the twisted Drinfeld realization starting from Drinfeld quantum loop algebras.
-In particular in \cite{JZ} we have shown that twisted quantum affine algebras obey some simplified Serre relations of lower degrees in certain types as in the classical cases, and from which twisted Serre relations are consequences.
-Moreover this same direction has also been taken \cite{Da3} to check all twisted quantum cases, where a homomorphism from the Drinfeld's quantum loop algebra to the Drinfeld-Jimbo quantum enveloping algebra was given just as our earlier elementary approach.
+In \cite{ZJ, JZ}, we gave an elementary proof of the twisted Drinfeld realization starting from Drinfeld's quantum loop algebras.
+In particular in \cite{JZ} we have shown that twisted quantum affine algebras obey some simplified Serre relations in certain types as in the classical cases, and from which twisted Serre relations are consequences.